 Dating from 1780, this evocative ruin provides an excellent example of the sugar-making industry on St. John during the colonial period.
 A looping trail spans the evocative ruins, providing visitors with lovely vistas out over Leinster Bay and close-up views of the impressive, though crumbling, remains of the factory, windmill, slaves’ quarters and other outbuildings.
 The cookhouse provides visitors with a taste of local tropical fruits and homemade bread.
 Informative guides can direct guests to areas of interest and provide historical anecdotes.
 Climbing to the top of the plantation allows for fabulous unobstructed views of the ocean and forests.

 A one-stop must for those who want to take back a memento of their trip, this popular shopping center, based on historic plantation designs, houses boutiques, galleries, cafes, and restaurants.
 Peruse local artisans’ handiwork, enjoy lunch or an ice cream and have a cocktail or shop for a new outfit, all in one atmospheric place.
 Its location just off of North Shore Road in Cruz Bay makes it convenient to visit when exploring the city.
 The site also has a bubbling stream and a collection of tropical native plants to enjoy.

 With all of the charm of St. Thomas but far more tranquil and relaxed, St. John is a haven from the frenetic pace of everyday life.
-Have you spent some time in the Virgin Islands?
 If you’ve had a chance to explore the tropical jungles and white beaches of St. John, or have stayed at Caneel Bay Resort, let us know about your adventures in the comments below.
 If you cannot get enough of the beauty of the Caribbean, you might want to consider Fairmont Mayakoba as your next destination.